-- Council will continue to develop policies and controls aimed at conserving and managing the heritage significance of Watsons Bay, including the heritage and contributory items within it. - In recognition of the heritage significance of the Watsons Bay HCA, its precincts, heritage items and contributory items, applications for development will be assessed with regard to the impact of the proposed development on individual properties, key heritage values and the overall significance of the Watsons Bay HCA. - Development shall be assessed having regard to the principles contained in the Australia ICOMOS Charter for the Conservation of Places of Cultural Significance (the Burra Charter). - Council will require the preparation of a heritage impact statement or, in some cases, a conservation management plan, to accompany development applications for hajor works.
-This includes the demolition, partial demolition, major alterations and additions, or new or replacement development. - Repealed by which armendment Repealed by which are a second to the secon Applications for demolition of a building in the Watsons Bay HCA should only be considered in conjunction with a development application for proposed replacement development.
+- Council will continue to develop policies and controls aimed at conserving and managing the heritage significance of Watsons Bay, including the heritage and contributory items within it. - In recognition of the heritage significance of the Watsons Bay HCA, its precincts, heritage items and contributory items, applications for development will be assessed with regard to the impact of the proposed development on individual properties, key heritage values and the overall significance of the Watsons Bay HCA. - Development shall be assessed having regard to the principles contained in the Australia ICOMOS Charter for the Conservation of Places of Cultural Significance (the Burra Charter). - Council will require the preparation of a heritage impact statement or, in some cases, a conservation management plan, to accompany development applications for major works.
+This includes the demolition, partial demolition, major alterations and additions, or new or replacement development. - Applications for demolition of a building in the Watsons Bay HCA should only be considered in conjunction with a development application for proposed replacement development.